fhightower-tc/playbook-paradigms-and-constructs/introductions/datastore.md

 ## Developer Tokens

 In order to access the datastore outside of playbooks, you will need a developer token.
-You can get one in the ThreatConnect UI by hovering over the *gear icon in the upper right corner > Org Settings > Apps*.
+You can **get a developer token in the ThreatConnect UI** by hovering over the *gear icon in the upper right corner > Org Settings > Apps*.
 Then click the menu with three vertical dots on the right side of the screen and select *Get Developer Token*.
 This is necessary if you are trying to access the datastore via a REST client or a script outside of playbooks (which is helpful when testing/designing playbooks).

 ## Additional Resources